oscglezm/Portfolio-Project/README.md

 # Portfolio-Project
 This Portfolio has been built for Udacity.

+#### Project Description

  It was developed using Flexbox, HTML5 semantic tags, Media Queries, Viewport meta, Bootstrap.